BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-gödel-escher-technē.md

 If not technē, is hedonia teleological?
 What about eudaimonia?

 What about qualia in general?
-Specific qualia, such as raising children?
+Specific quale, such as raising children?

 What if an AI can raise children - expertly - according to a specification?